-- (1) CRP discounted bill the customer's "asked-to-pay" amount is a percentage of income calculation determined by household size and income in relation to the FPL.
-The difference between the asked-topay amount and the actual bill based on usage is called the CRP subsidy. - (2) Arrearage forgiveness At the time of enrollment in CRP, a customer's total arrearage is "frozen," or separated from their asked-to-pay bill, and then forgiven at a fixed rate of 1/36th per month for each month that the customer pays thetheir monthly CRP asked to pay amount ontime and in-full-regardless of their existing CRP arrearage.5 This forgiveness provides an incentive to make timely payments and develop-good payment habitsof at least their CRP monthly amount.
+(1) CRP discounted bill - the customer's "asked-to-pay" amount is a percentage of income calculation determined by household size and

+- income in relation to the FPL.
+The difference between the asked-topay amount and the actual bill based on usage is called the CRP subsidy. - (2) Arrearage forgiveness At the time of enrollment in CRP, a customer's total arrearage is "frozen," or separated from their asked-to-pay bill, and then forgiven at a fixed rate of 1/36th per month for each month that the customer pays their monthly CRP amount regardless of their existing CRP arrearage.
+This forgiveness provides an incentive to make payments of at least their CRP monthly amount.
 In addition to the forgiveness offered, the customer is required to pay \$5/month toward the reduction of any frozen arrears.
-The \$5/month co-payments made by CRP customers are applied towards the customers' pre-program arrearage_only and are handled differently by PGW than the 1/36th arregrage forgiveness for accounting purposes.
+The \$5/month copayments made by CRP customers are applied towards the customers' pre-program arrearage only and are handled differently by PGW than the 1/36th arrearage forgiveness for accounting purposes.
 The \$5/month co-payment made by CRP customers are directly applied against their pre-program arrearage but is not linked to the same accounting tracking mechanism as the program forgiveness.
 In contrast, when the 1/36th forgiveness is applied to a customer's account, the transaction is linked to a specific general ledger account connected with the company's Universal Service and Energy Conservation surcharge ("USC Surcharge").
-This process ensures that the company identifies and recovers only the 1/36th arregrage forgiveness through the USC Surcharge.
+This process ensures that the company identifies and recovers only the 1/36th arrearage forgiveness through the USC Surcharge.

 CRP Intake Process - PGW customers can apply for or re-certify enrollment in CRP by mail or in person at any of our six customer service centers.
-When a customer applies for CRP, he/she must provide proof of income for the prior 30 days for all household members and PGW also requests a copy of the social security card for each household member listed on the application. when applying in person.
+When a customer applies for CRP, he/she must provide proof of income for the prior 30 days for all household members.
+PGW also requests a copy of the social security card for each household member listed on the application when applying in person.
 If the customer does not have a copy of the social security card, or the customer refuses to provide the social security number, PGW's requirements will differ depending on the age of the household member, as follows:

-(i) for an adult household member, PGW will agree to accept some other form of identification that can be documented, such as a state issued Driver's License number or an Individual Tax Identification
+- (i) for an adult household member, PGW will agree to accept some other form of identification that can be documented, such as a state issued Driver's License number or an Individual Tax Identification Number.
+For fraud prevention purposes, PGW may require documentation supporting this number as part of our periodic review of CRP applications; - (ii) for a non-adult household member, PGW will accept a government/school issued form of identification showing residency, such as a school roster or public assistance benefits letter.

-5 By January 2016.
+&lt;sup>5 By January 2016.